TexasInstruments/edgeai-tensorlab/README.md

 ###  Export

 **Export of ONNX model (.onnx) and additional meta information (.prototxt)** is supported.
 The .prototxt contains meta information specified by **TIDL** for object detectors.
+It is required to have the edgeai-mmdeploy setup before trying to export ONNX models, which could be obtained from [here](https://github.com/TexasInstruments/edgeai-tensorlab/tree/main/edgeai-mmdeploy).

 Run the following code to export the model.